-1.2 Alternative symbols
+A.2 Alternative symbols

 In the history of formal logic, different symbols have been used at different times and by different authors.
 Often, authors were forced to use notation that their printers could typeset.
 This appendix presents some common symbols, so that you can recognize them if you encounter them in an article or in another book.
 Negation.
 Two commonly used symbols are the hoe, '¬', and the swung dash or tilde, '~.'
 In some more advanced formal systems it is necessary to distinguish between two kinds of negation; the distinction is sometimes represented by using both '¬' and '~'.
-Older texts sometimes indicate negation by a line over the formula being negated, e.g., $\overline{A \land B}$.
-Some texts use ' $x \neq y$ ' to abbreviate '¬x = y'.
+Older texts sometimes indicate negation by a line over the formula being negated, e.g., ' $\overline{A \land B}$ ', or by a minus sign '-'.
+Many texts use ' $x \neq y$ ' to abbreviate '¬x = y'.